-1 Introduction
+Introduction

 Over the last several years California has seen some of its most devastating and destructive wildfires.
-Climate change is recognized to be a large contributing factor (long hot spells, low moisture, etc.).
-This is the new (ab)normal, requiring a new way of thinking about wildfire mitigation planning.
+Climate change impacts, including warmer days and nights, longer heat events, drought and changes in precipitation patterns, are recognized to be large contributing factors.
+The expansion of the wildland-urban interface, historical development patterns and land management practices are factors as well.
+These realities require utilities to develop a new way of thinking about wildfire mitigation planning.

-In response, Senate Bill (SB) 901 authored by Senator Dodd, was enacted in 2018.
-SB901 requires all electric utilities to prepare a wildfire mitigation plan (WMP).
+In response, Senate Bill (SB) 901 authored by Senator Dodd, enacted in 2018, SB 901 requires all electric utilities to prepare a wildfire mitigation plan (WMP).

 SB 901 amended Public Utilities Code (PUC) section 8387.
 Assembly Bill (AB) 1054 (Holden, 2019) further amended this statute.
-Section 8387 generally requires every publicly owned utility to construct, maintain, and operate its electrical facilities to minimize the risk of wildfire posed by those facilities.
-As amended by SB 901 and AB 1054 section 8387 more specifically requires every publicly owned utility to prepare a WMP and update it annually, with a comprehensive revision of the WMP not less than every three years.
+Section 8387 generally requires every publicly owned utility to construct, maintain and operate its electrical facilities to minimize the risk of wildfire posed by those facilities.
+As amended by SB 901 and AB 1054, section 8387 more specifically requires every publicly owned utility to prepare a WMP and update it annually, with a comprehensive revision of the WMP no less than every three years.